nickeblewis/nicklewis-net-hylia/src/posts/first-post-of-2021.md

 ![The top of a grey concrete building with a blue sky in the background](/images/979F57F3-9367-479C-900E-EAFCBD1E4367_1_105_c.jpeg "Old buildings near Farnborough North Train Station")

 We are getting fitter because we now walk everywhere, leaving the car in the driveway for much of the time.
+This also leads to some great opportunities because of the fact we have slowed down.

 ![Basingstoke Canal, Frimley Lodge Park](/images/cab888f7-b19d-4e9f-8d30-3599cb38c003.jpeg "Basingstoke Canal, Frimley Lodge Park")

+## Any plans for 2021?

+To be honest I am keeping things close to my chest because I feel that the best plan is quite literally to survive the year.
+We have a long way to go before we hit a recovery phase.
+I do hope to mentor more and therefore a lot of the content here and elsewhere will very much take that path.